canonical/ubuntu-packaging-guide/patches-to-packages.rst

 Bazaar Loom is a way to keep patches as part of bzr trees, see :doc:`Working with Patches via Loom</udd-patchsys>` for more information.

+Do not change a package's patch system without discussing it with the Debian maintainer or relevant Ubuntu team.
+If there is no existing patch system then feel free to add Quilt.

 .. _`Quilt`: http://wiki.debian.org/UsingQuilt
 .. _`bug 815854`: https://bugs.launchpad.net/bzr-builddeb/+bug/815854